hapijs/h2o2/README.md

 As one of the built-in handlers of hapi, it is used through the route configuration object.

+### Host, Port, Protocol

+Setting this options will send the request to certain route to an specific upstream service with the same path as the original request.
+Can not be used with `uri`, `mapUri`.

 ```javascript
 server.route({
     method: 'GET'